-Surrogacy in California—Is Surrogacy Legal In All States?
+Is Surrogacy Legal In All States?

-While surrogacy in California is completely legal and has super friendly surrogacy laws on the books, other states are not so surrogate friendly.
-Some states have vague laws or none at all regarding surrogate pregnancies, and others that tend to favor surrogate laws often have specific stipulations that must be followed.
+Some states have vague laws or none at all regarding surrogacy.
+Others that tend to favor surrogacy within their laws often have specific stipulations that must be followed.

-Before taking any steps to become a surrogate, potential surrogates should research the current surrogacy qualifications and the specific surrogate related laws in their state to ensure that both the surrogate and the intended parents understand the legal rights available by law in their region.
+Before taking any steps to become a surrogate, potential surrogates should research the current surrogacy requirements and the specific surrogate related laws in their state to ensure that both the surrogate and the intended parents understand the legal rights available by law in their region.

 Breakdown of States & Their Current Surrogate Laws